kumavis/react-compartment/README.md

 The sanitized HTML string is then turned back into a react tree, and rendered in the real DOM.
 This would normally trigger a re-render of the confined component, so it is wrapped in a memoization with `memo`.

+##### React Compartmentalization Options

+There are two ways of rendering react components outside of the normal DOM hierarchy, as we do when rendering to the sandboxed jsdom.
+For most cases you should use `withReactCompartmentRoot` which is backed by [`createRoot`](https://react.dev/reference/react-dom/client/createRoot).
+If need to access [react context](https://react.dev/learn/passing-data-deeply-with-context) You may want to use `withReactCompartmentPortal` which is backed by [`createPortal`](https://react.dev/reference/react-dom/createPortal).

 #### Transclusion

 Confined components that accept external children should not be able to inspect children.